AguaClara/Textbook/Fluids_Review/Fluids_Review_Design.rst

     :align: center
     :alt: Image control volumes

-    A convention for figure control volume and streamlines will be very helpful throughout this course.
+    A convention for figure control volume and streamlines will be very helpful throughout this course, as there will be very, very many figures.